 - For example, in a bed and breakfast context, having interesting and engaging local activities and attractions content may cause website visitors them to keep you firmly in mind when they are coming your way… Similarly, if you are a local plumber with some great DIY tips on your site, you might get a call next time there is a quote required for a big job…

-Part of the secret of generating good web copy is identifying what people are looking for online that relates to what you do… Gaining qualified traffic can be as simple as finding an information void and writing to fulfil an obvious need!
+For a web design agency, part of the secret of generating good web copy is identifying what people are looking for online that relates to what the clients do… Gaining qualified traffic can be as simple as finding an information void and writing to fulfil an obvious need!

 Topic Research for Landing Pages